grafana/grafana/contribute/style-guides/documentation-style-guide.md

 Create the Kubernetes Job and check the logs to retrieve the generated token:

-The Job requires the token be submitted as...
+The Job requires the token be submitted as …

 ### Links and references